 Planning to spend the day on the trail but not sure what to take?
-This guide has everything you need to know so you can pack for a day hike like a pro!
+This day hike packing list will help you pack like a pro and pick the right hiking clothes too!

 - Hiking essentials (the stuff you should always take with you)